POEMS Syndrome

 Patients may have the following:

 Other symptoms and signs of POEMS syndrome may include edema, ascites, pleural effusion, papilledema, and fever.
-About 15% of patients with POEMS syndrome have associated Castleman disease (a lymphoproliferative disorder, some forms of which are associated with infection by HIV or human herpesvirus 8).
+Approximately 15% of patients with POEMS syndrome have associated Castleman disease (a lymphoproliferative disorder, some forms of which are associated with infection by HIV or human herpesvirus 8).

 Diagnosis of POEMS Syndrome